How to lower your cable bill in a few easy steps

 If you don’t pay your cable bill, what’s most likely to happen is that your provider will contact a collection agency.
 From that point on, you will be dealing with the agency instead of your provider.
 We would strongly advise you not to let this happen.
 If it’s unavoidable, we’re here to help.

 If you feel like your cable provider wronged you, we can help you sue them in small claims court.
 In early 2020, DoNotPay was recognized by the American Bar Association and given the Louise M. Brown Award for Legal Access.
 This only proves how devoted we are to fighting for your right.
-DoNotPay is the first robot lawyer in the world that fights bureaucracy.
+DoNotPay is the first AI Consumer Champion in the world that fights bureaucracy.